 Crusaders on the Move Micro-Scholarships

 Alternatively, students may earn micro-scholarships while in high school through the Crusaders on the Move Scholarship program.
+Madonna University has partnered with Raise.me to offer “micro-scholarships” that recognize your accomplishments in high school and allow you to start earning scholarship money starting in 9th grade!
 Students may earn up to $8,000 per year based on college preparatory activities, challenging academic classes, leadership roles, as well as attending college visits while in high school.

 - Earn up to $1800 by earning A’s in Math and Science classes

+Freshman applicants can earn these micro-scholarships through April 1 of their senior year.
 Students must sign up at www.raise.me/join/madonna to create a student account and enter their achievements to begin earning the micro scholarships.
-The deadline for entering achievements is February 1st of the student’s senior year.
-Students that participate in the Crusaders on the Move scholarship will be awarded the higher of either the earned micro scholarships or their merit based scholarship award, not both.
+Students that participate in the Crusaders on the Move scholarship will be awarded the higher of either the earned micro-scholarships or their merit based scholarship award, not both.
 Athletic and affiliation awards would still be stackable.

 Regardless of the type of award, students are required to complete the Free Application for Federal Student Aid (FAFSA code 002282) to be considered for all forms of financial aid.
 To learn more about the Financial Aid process please see our full financial aid information page.